 For the foot of the upper column we used 1×6.
 Using a router, we created a ledge along the top side of the 1×6 to create a resting place for the column panels.

 We then used a table saw to bevel the bottom of the 1×6 so that it would rest perfectly on the base.
+You can find a number of ideal table saw units if you don’t already own one.

 We assembled this on the workbench in two pieces and then installed it on the post.